bhargavvc/topics/api/stateless-vs-statefull.md

 ## Introduction

-APIs (Application Programming Interfaces) serve as communication bridges between different software components.
-One major distinction you’ll often hear about is whether an API is “stateful” or “stateless.”
+APIs (Application Programming Interfaces) serve as communication bridges between different software components.Whether API is “stateful” or “stateless.”
 Let’s break down these concepts, discuss their trade-offs, and illustrate with a real-world scenario and example code (in Python).

 ---

 ## Understanding Statelessness

 **Stateless APIs** do not keep track of application state between requests.
-Each request contains all the necessary information needed to understand and execute it, independent of any prior requests.
-The server does not store session information, user-specific data, or any details that would depend on previous interactions with a particular client.
-Instead, the client must maintain any state and send it to the server on each request (e.g., via tokens, cookies with encoded state, or query parameters).
+Each request contains all the necessary information needed to get resource from server.
+The `server does not store session information`, user-specific data, or any details that would depend on `previous interactions with a particular client`.
+Instead, the client must send necessary info to the server on each request (e.g., via tokens, cookies with encoded state, or query parameters).

 ### Key Characteristics of Stateless APIs